One day. That’s all it took for market sentiment to shift in favor of the yen. Is this the reversal that the gloom and doom camp has been waiting for?

 You see, an adverse effect of falling demand for Japanese exports is that it would keep prices from rising.
 And since the Japanese are currently suffering from falling prices (deflation), this ain’t a good thing.

 Do you see how important exports are to Japan?
 In fact, this dude named Masayuki Naoshima from Japan’s Trade Ministry couldn’t have put it any better.
 He said,

 “Japan’scompanies are now competing with Chinese and South Korean firms.
 In China and South Korea, their currencies are linked to the dollar so in that sense, they don’t face currency risks.
 But Japanese firms are facing huge currency risks … In that sense, we may need to take some sort of action in the future…”

-Hah, “some sort of action” he says?
-Sounds like currency intervention threat to me!
+Hah, “some sort of action,” he says?
+Sounds like a currency intervention threat to me!

 In addition, BOJ officials have gone out of their way to say that they would not allow USD/JPY to fall below 85.00.
 However, that support level is being tested as we speak, but we have yet to see any action on the BOJ’s part.
 If you ask me, verbal intervention may be as far as they go…

 The last time the central bank intervened in the markets to weaken the yen was way back in 2004.
 Since then, the BOJ has merely resorted to verbal taunts and trash-talking to help weaken the yen.

 Besides, it’s not like the BOJ can move the markets by its lonesome.
 They would need some help from their counterparts at the US Fed and who knows how cooperative Ben Bernanke and his gang will be.